John Reily: Biography

 In 1799, he was elected clerk of the Legislature of the Northwest Territory, and re-elected to that position in 1800 and 1801.
 In 1802 he was elected as one of the seven trustees of the new town of Cincinnati.
 Later that year he was a representative at the Constitutional Convention that drafted Ohio's first Constitution.
 In 1802 he was also one of the first subscribers who purchased shares to start the Cincinnati Library, one of the first libraries in the state.

 He moved to Hamilton, Ohio, and was elected the first Clerk of Court for Butler County by the associate judges of the court of common pleas, a position to which he was re-elected for 37 years.
 He was concurrently appointed as clerk for the supreme court of Butler County, a position which he also maintained until 1842.
-He was also a long time Postmaster of Hamilton, and he served as County Recorder from 1803-1811.
+He was also a long time Postmaster of Hamilton, and he served as County Recorder from 1803 to 1811.
 At first he worked from a small building outside the old fort at Hamilton, before moving the offices to his home, and in 1824 to the newly built court house.

 Reily was appointed as one of the first trustees of Miami University, and was president of the board of trustees until 1824.

 In 1808 he married Nancy Hunter.
 The Reilys had two daughters and three sons, one of whom, Robert, founded the town of Wyoming, Ohio.